opendocsg/slw-judgments-backfill/2012_SGCA_64/report.md

 heard and decided.
 The substantive hearing under OS 196/2012 was eventually heard by the Judge under Summons No 2639 of 2012 (“SUM 2639/2012”) which the respondent filed on 29 May 2012 in accordance with O 53 r 2(1)( _a_ ) of the Rules of Court.

 13     On 1 August 2012, the Judge gave judgment for the substantive hearing under OS 196/ ( _ie_ , SUM 2639/2012) and dismissed the respondent’s application.
 The Judge adjourned the hearing for costs to be determined in due course.
-The Judge heard parties’ submissions on costs on 8 and 16 October 2012 and issued his decision on 1 November 2012 in _Vellama d/o Marie Muthu v AttorneyGeneral_ [2012] SGHC 221.
+The Judge heard parties’ submissions on costs on 8 and 16 October 2012 and issued his decision on 1 November 2012 in _Vellama d/o Marie Muthu v AttorneyGeneral_ <span class="citation">[2012] SGHC 221</span>.

 **Costs of this appeal**